bmc-cs-software-analysis/383/project/Project.md

 For each bug, inspect the bug and the developer written trigger test.
 Relevant instructions are included in Labs 4 and 5.
 You will need to checkout your bug using `defects4j checkout` and open it in an IDE of your choice.
 The [Defects4j dissection](https://program-repair.org/defects4j-dissection/#!/) site will be useful for this project.

+Record if the developer written test asserts on a functional or safety property.
+This will be included in Table 1 of your report.

 ### Part B: Prefix Generation

+For each bug, run EvoSuite with a search budget of 2 minutes to generate regression tests.
+The scripts and jar files from Lab 5 will be useful here.

+Once the tests are generated, untar the archive file and inspect the generated tests.
+In particular, look at the tests which execute the buggy method.

 Experiments involving randomness should be repeated and averaged to account for the variability in outcomes caused by the randomness itself.
-Run each experiment for 3 trials with a search budget of 2 minutes each.
+Run each experiment for 3 trials with a search budget of 2 minutes each with a different random seed.
+To do this, you will need to set the `-b` and `-s` flags in (gen_tests.pl)[http://defects4j.org/html_doc/gen_tests.html]

 For each bug, in how many trials was the buggy branch executed?
 Was it executed with a bug-triggering input?
+Record this in your report.

 **Success Analysis**
 Highlight the bugs for which we found success.
 Of the ones that did cover the bug, why?
 Was it a small search space?